Ibrahim12142001/The-Help-for-Helplessness/README.md

 │   ├── dataset.py                       # Dataset loader for 3D model
 │   ├── find_mean_std.py                # Utility to compute mean and std of dataset used for 3D model
 │   ├── cross_validation.ipynb          # Notebook for running cross-validation on our models
-│   └── training.ipynb                  # Notebook for training 3D CNN model
+│   └── training.ipynb                  # Skeleton notebook for training a model
 │
 ├── data/                                # Training/validation frame data (processed)
 │   ├── train/